Rusty Smith (American football)

-Russell Edgar Smith (born January 28, 1987) is an American former professional football quarterback who played in the National Football League (NFL).
+Russell Edgar Smith (born January 28, 1987) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Florida Atlantic Owls and was selected by the Tennessee Titans in the sixth round of the 2010 NFL draft.

 Smith was with the Titans for four years as a backup, playing in three regular season games with one start.
 In 2014, he had offseason stints with the New York Giants and later the Calgary Stampeders of the Canadian Football League (CFL).
 After his playing career ended, he began a career as a high school football coach.

+Early life

+Russell Edgar Smith was born on January 28, 1987, in Jacksonville, Florida.
+He attended Sandalwood High School in Jacksonville.

 College career

-As a sophomore at Florida Atlantic, Smith passed for 32 touchdowns and nine interceptions.
+As a sophomore for the Owls at Florida Atlantic University, Smith passed for 32 touchdowns and nine interceptions.
 In his four-year career, he started in 45 games for the Owls.
 He graduated with a Bachelor of Science in Management of Information Systems.